EPFL-LAPD/SCITAS_drtvam/README.md

 # SCITAS_drtvam

 1. Open CMD in Windows
-2. Copy a `config.json` from your local computer to cluster
+2. Create a folder on your local machine containing the `target.stl` and the `config.json`.
+Copy the whole folder from your local computer to cluster
 ```
 scp -r <local-path-with/ply-and-config>/ <username>@kuma.hpc.epfl.ch:/home/<username>/
 ```
-4. You can also edit an existing file on the cluster with `nano <path-to-config>/config.json`
-5. Do `ssh <username>@kuma.hpc.epfl.ch` bring you to the cluster
+3. Do `ssh <username>@kuma.hpc.epfl.ch` to access the cluster terminal
-6. To launch an optimization job, create a file called `optimize.sh`:
+4. To launch an optimization job, create a file (or use the existing one) called `optimize.sh`:
 ```bash
 #!/bin/bash
 #SBATCH --job-name=drtvam